manishps/patroni-experiments/blog/post.md

 # Introduction

 Modern users expect their apps and data to be accessible, _always_.
 Not just most of the time.
 Not just when there isn't maintence. __100% of the time__.
 That's what _highly available (HA)_ systems provide.

 Okay, fine, true 100% uptime simply isn't possible.
 After all, the probability of a meteor destroying the planet tomorrow (and all your servers) is greater than 0%.
 But with thoughtful system design, we can get surprisingly close to that magic 100% guarantee.

 In today's article, we'll explore how HA Databases are implemented in practice, with a special focus on understanding the mechanisms that allow HA databases to survive a handful of crashed nodes.
-By the end of this article, you'll understand what a _failover_ is, as well as see an example of latency breakdown in a real-world highly-available database using Postgres and Patroni.
+By the end of this article, you'll understand what a _failover_ is and get a peek under the hood of how failovers are managed in Patroni.

 ## State of the Art

-Most modern systems implement high availability using a [_primary replica_](https://www.cs.cornell.edu/fbs/publications/DSbook.c8.pdf) model, where one node (the _primary_) processes all queries, and is responsible for sending these queries to the replicas.
-The replicas acknowledge receipt of the queries from the primary, and follow along with their own local copy of the database.
+Most modern systems implement shared-nothing high availability using a [_primary replica_](https://www.cs.cornell.edu/fbs/publications/DSbook.c8.pdf) model, where one node (the _primary_) is responsible for all write connections.
+The _replicas_ receive updates from the primary.
+Some replicas are syncronous, meaning that the primary must make sure that they have commited all changes before telling the client that the write has persisted.
+Other replicas are asyncronous, and the primary may continue serving client write requests before receiving confirmation.

 In the event that the primary goes down, some kind of [_consensus algorithm_](https://en.wikipedia.org/wiki/Consensus_(computer_science)) is used amongst the remaining replicas to decide who will become the next primary.
 A [_proxy_](https://en.wikipedia.org/wiki/Proxy_server) (or even proxies) is used to ensure that the from the client's perspective, it appears as though there is only a single, consistent node.
 (Although there may be a moment or two of downtime as a new primary is taking over.)
 Because each replica follows along with a local copy of the database, if/when they become primary, there is minimal lag before they are ready to accept new queries.